bids-standard/bids-specification/specification.md

 14 Appendix IV: Entity table
 ====================================

 This section compiles the entities (key-value pairs) described throughout this specification, and establishes a common order within a filename.
 For example, if a file has an acquisition and reconstruction label, the acquisition entity must precede the reconstruction entity.
 Required and optional entities for a given file type are denoted.
-Entity formats indicate whether the value is alphanumeric (“&lt;label&gt;”) or numeric (“&lt;index&gt;”).
+Entity formats indicate whether the value is alphanumeric (“<label>”) or numeric (“<index>”).

 <table>
   <tbody>